 This API method also allows you to remove tags.

-Note: 1) All of POEditor's integrations with code hosting platforms (GitHub, Bitbucket, GitLab) support tags.
+Note: 1) All of POEditor's integrations with code hosting platforms (GitHub, Bitbucket, GitLab, VSTS) support tags.
 2) POEditor treats identical terms as one string (the only way to have duplicates in a POEditor software localization project is by importing identical terms with different context).